josechannels/kickstarter-analysis/Readme.md

 ![](resources/Theater_Outcomes_vs_Launch.png)

+### Analysis of Outcomes Based on Goals
+To analyze the relation between the initial goal set and the outcome for a play I created a table with  I broke the down the goal into 12 different levels (rows) and then in 3 individual counted the total number of plays that were successful, that failed and that were cancelled per goal range.
+To calculate the number of campaigns that had succeeded, failed, or were cancelled per goal range, I used a COUNTIFS statement with 3 or 4 different conditions needed to be met:

+1. campaign was a "play"
+2. the goal was larger or equal to the lowest value in the goal range,
+3. the goal was smaller or equal to the highest value in the goal range,
+4. the campaign outcome was defined

+an example of a such statement was this: '''=COUNTIFS(Data!R:R,"plays",Data!$D:$D,">=25000",Data!$D:$D,"<=29999",Data!$F:$F,"Canceled")'''

+### Challenges and Difficulties Encountered
 One challenge that i encountered was that i could not figure out how to hide the Pivot Chart filters so as to obtain a clean image with only the data.
 A google search took me to this [page](https://excellenttips.wordpress.com/2014/07/14/hide-pivot-chart-filters/) where i was shown how to do this.

-### Analysis of Outcomes Based on Goals

-### Challenges and Difficulties Encountered

 ## Results